-A full-time faculty member whose primary appointment is in the Graduate School & Adult Learning or who regularly teaches graduate or adult student courses shall have their online courses evaluated by two members of the Graduate & Adult Learning Quality Assurance Team to include the DGSAL, a peer evaluator chosen by the candidate, and two reviewers selected by the Faculty Status Committee, one of whom shall normally be the department chairperson.
+Faculty who regularly teach in graduate and adult learning programs shall have their online teaching reviewed by two members of the Graduate & Adult Learning Quality Assurance Committee, a peer evaluator chosen by the candidate, and two reviewers selected by the Faculty Status Committee.
+One of these two reviewers shall be the program director; if there is no program director, or if the program director teaches the course, this reviewer shall be the department chair.
 Other peer reviewers may evaluate online courses if this is approved by the faculty member being evaluated or requested by FSC.
+This review process shall be for full-time and adjunct faculty members whose primary appointment is in Graduate School & Adult Learning and for undergraduate faculty who taught six or more credits in graduate and adult learning programs during the two years prior to their review.

-- 1. Evaluation of online courses by the Graduate & Adult Quality Assurance Team will utilize the Online Faculty Evaluation rubric and will make particular note of areas of strength and needed growth. - 2.
+- a.
+Evaluation of online courses by the Graduate & Adult Quality Assurance Committee will utilize the Online Faculty Evaluation rubric and will make particular note of areas of strength and needed growth. - b.
 Completed online course evaluations will be placed in the portfolio of the faculty member.

-F. Institutional Service Evaluations
+E. Institutional Service Evaluations

-- The letter which asks a faculty member to select a peer reviewer will also ask for a list of colleagues who are in a position to provide meaningful feedback on the faculty member's recent service assignments.
+- 1. The letter which asks a faculty member to select a peer reviewer will also ask for a list of colleagues who are in a position to provide meaningful feedback on the faculty member's recent service assignments.
 Recent assignments shall include service positions the faculty member has held within the past 4 years, each for a length of service of one or more years.
 Recent assignments shall generally exclude new (less than one years' service) assignments unless the faculty member chooses to have them evaluated in addition to recent assignments. - 2.
 Faculty undergoing a four year review will be asked to name one or two colleagues to evaluate their service.
 Faculty undergoing subsequent reviews will be asked to furnish a list of two to three colleagues.
 (Faculty undergoing a two year review are not evaluated in terms of institutional service.) - 3.
 Each selected evaluator will receive a copy of the form above with the appropriate service role(s) listed.
 The lists may be different for each evaluator.
 Evaluation materials are due in mid-October with the exact dates being set each year by FSC.
 The completed evaluations will become part of the faculty member's portfolio.

-G. Gathering Additional Input from Faculty Evaluators
+F. Gathering Additional Input from Faculty Evaluators